Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 DevOps Research and Assessment (DORA) = how we should develop our software right and what numbers we should show to our managers to make them happy https://medium.com/booking-com-development/a-step-by-step-guide-on-how-not-to-implement-dora-metrics-85081f0d4484
 DNS (Domain Name System)
-do what I mean (DWIM) = computer systems attempt to anticipate what users intend to do, correcting trivial errors automatically rather than blindly executing users' explicit but potentially incorrect input
+do what I mean (DWIM) = computer systems attempt to anticipate what users intend to do, correcting trivial errors automatically rather than blindly executing users' explicit but potentially incorrect input dogfooding = practice of a company using its own products or services internally as a way to test, evaluate, and improve them.
+Essentially, the company's employees become the primary users of their own products.
 DRY (don't repeat yourself)
 DRY -- WET (write everything twice) https://overreacted.io/the-wet-codebase/ dry run